porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     <p-text>Building accessible software might be hard, especially if the user interface is complex comes with many interactions.
 Therefore it is substantial that every discipline is working together and sharing their findings with the whole team.</p-text>
     <p-headline variant="headline-5" tag="h4">Level of Web Accessibility we need to support</p-headline>
     <p-text>As a <strong>global acting company</strong> Porsche has to fulfill certain accessibility criteria which can be different from country to country.
 To grant a well balanced and global level of accessibility, we recommend making all web applications compliant with the <strong>Web Content Accessibility Guidelines 2.1</strong> <a href="https://www.w3.org/TR/WCAG21/">WCAG-2.1</a> at <strong>level AA</strong>.</p-text>
-    <p-text>Do not expect that accessibility is an one time effort, it is more an iterative process of constantly learning, building, testing and hopefully improving accessibility in your product.
+    <p-text>Do not expect that accessibility is a one time effort, it is more an iterative process of constantly learning, building, testing and hopefully improving accessibility in your product.
 Building accessible software has to be seen as a whole concept which concerns many disciplines:</p-text>
     <p-headline variant="headline-4">Design</p-headline>
     <p-text-list>
       <p-text-list-item>